Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 Preconditions:
 - `caller` is a bound, not chilled validator
 - `caller` is a DPoS validator
-- `new_commission` is larger or equal to minimum commission
+- `new_commission` is larger or equal to `MinimumCommissionRate`

 Effects:
-- `caller`'s new contract term is immediately updated
+- `caller`'s new contract term is scheduled to be updated
-- _(Note: we should only do this after implementing slippage)_
+- _(Note: we should update immidiatelys after implementing slippage)_

 ### `kick(caller, target)`